john-friedman/SEC-Parsers/readme.md

 ### Roadmap:
 1. Parser that converts >95% of filings into nicely formatted xml trees.
 Currently at 90%.
 2. Apply data science on xml to cluster headers, e.g. seasonality, seasonal variation etc, to make xml easier to work with.
+3. LLMs on section text to create node metadata (e.g. is anything said in this section, or 2000 chars to say we are not required to fill out this section)
+4. Backwards compatability for text files. (extends historical reach back into early 1900s)

 ### Possible future features
 * better hierarchy calculation